 - The Software World Upside Down

-A chief benefit of an ERP solution is the software’s power of integrating every task systematically and comprehensively into one company-wide system.
-This happens because every daily, weekly or monthly function is programmed within the software, which enables every task to become part of the unified system.
+An ERP solution’s chief benefit is the software’s power of integrating every task systematically and comprehensively into one company-wide system.
+This happens because every daily, weekly or monthly function is programmed within the software, enabling every job to become part of the unified system.

-As an end-to-end solution, ERP software eliminates any patch-work software as well as data imports or exports outside of the unifying ERP solution.
-ERP software brings together all functions and activities into one single system so that every single data entry point flows into a unified chain of events that is communicated across all departments.
+As an end-to-end solution, ERP software eliminates any patchwork software and data imports or exports outside of the unifying ERP solution.
+ERP software brings together all functions and activities into one system.
+Every single data entry point flows into a unified chain of events that is communicated across all departments.

 The integrated data flow makes it possible that the constantly changing data information is accessible wherever it is needed in the company.
 Once all data is unified, any previously disparate systems become superfluous.
 Spreadsheets and piles of papers become a distant memory.
 The ERP solution makes double entries obsolete because the entire data flow becomes part of one integrated software solution.

 In other words, ERP software makes the entire operation streamlined, efficient, and error-free.
 It reduces staff time and provides superior organization, timeliness, performance, and productivity at all department levels.
-As one unified solution, ERP software establishes professionalized business routines as well as accountability and accessibility throughout the company.
+As one unified solution, ERP software establishes professionalized business routines and accountability and accessibility throughout the company.

 The automated data flow assures that all delivery and service processes occur company-wide.
 They transpire “behind the scenes” of the ERP software specifically designed to manage the complex and varied transactions without any interruptions of the operational flow.